Skip to Content

 Photos via Shutterstock

-We talk about things to avoid in Ireland a fair bit on this website – one of the key points is not to assume the weather will be grand.
+I talk about things to avoid in Ireland a fair bit on this website – one of the key points is not to assume the weather will be grand.
+In an ideal world, your January trip will be filled with dry weather, but realistically, there will be some rainy spells.

-But, if you’re heading to Ireland for a city break, then bringing a waterproof jacket and buying an umbrella once you arrive is also a good shout.
+Bringing along a reliable waterproof jacket, waterproof shoes, and waterproof trousers can make wet days a lot more tolerable.
+If you’re heading to Ireland for a city break, then bringing a waterproof jacket and buying an umbrella once you arrive is also a good shout.

 If you plan on exploring a lot on foot or hiking, it may also be worth purchasing a rain cover for your day pack to keep your things dry.

-3. The cold-beaters
+3. The frost-fighters

 clothes for the cold